actorapp/actor-bots/docs/README.md

 # Getting Started

 Actor Platform is named after Akka Actors.
 We like idea of Actors, this is autonomious pieces of software that can perform various actions have some internal state.
+We treat bots in a such way as actors.
+They can talk not only with people, but also with each other even without human at all.
+You can think about Actor as just big event bus and every bot can receive and send data in reliable way from any part of the planet.

 # Magic Bot